Senior Lecturer in Psychology

 - International – Integrated Foundation Year (IFY): £13,000

-Travel costs to and from placements, and extra costs associated with placements, may be incurred throughout your studies depending on where you are based.
+Costs associated with placements such as travel may be incurred throughout your studies depending on where you are based.

 Scholarships and Bursaries